 Judicial review should be your last resort when there is no other remedy.
 Rather than reevaluating your application, a judicial review will inspect whether the law was applied correctly and due process followed in handling your application.
 You cannot submit any new evidence or document at this point, and you can only apply for a judicial review within 3 months of your visa rejection.

 Our leading immigration experts are well versed with the immigration rules to ensure that applications are executed properly every time.
 If there are any issues, detailed representations can be made to mitigate the circumstances.

-If you are inside the UK and your application for extension of stay in the UK has been refused, you can appeal to the First Tier Tribunal against the refusal of such application within 14 days after the date the refusal letter was sent to you by the Home Office, UK Visas & Immigration (UKVI).
+If you are inside the UK and your application for extension of stay has been refused, you can appeal to the First Tier Tribunal against the refusal of said application within 14 days of the date the refusal letter was sent to you by the Home Office, UK Visas & Immigration (UKVI).

 If you are outside the UK and your application for entry clearance (UK visa) is refused by the Entry Clearance Officer (ECO), you can appeal to the First Tier Tribunal within 28 days of the receipt of the notice of refusal from the Entry Clearance Officer (ECO).
 This is usually known as an entry clearance appeal.

 On the occasions where clients have consulted with our team after their visa has been refused, our immigration team have been able to assess their situation and consider their options relating to challenging a decision by appealing to the First-tier Tribunal or thereafter to the Upper Tribunal.